M-Shahbaz-Khan/CNN-Audio-Classification/README.md

 Running CNN_train.py will train and evaluate a CNN on the .npy data.
 The results and the model will be saved in the CNN_evaluation folder. converter.py can then be run to convert the .h5 model to the .mlmodel format.

+The xcode watchOS project can be run natively on an Apple Watch with no iPhone companion app.

 Tested with:
   - Keras 2.2.4
   - Tensorflow-gpu 1.13.2 (CUDA 10.0/Cudnn 7.4.2.24)